Unionist Party (Canada): Formation

 This tactic split the Liberal Party: those who did not join the Unionist Party ran as Laurier Liberals.
 The election resulted in a landslide election victory for Borden.

 Borden attempted to continue the Unionist Party after the war and when Arthur Meighen succeeded him in 1920, he renamed it the "National Liberal and Conservative Party" in the hope of making the coalition permanent.
 The Unionists had never been officially a single party, and therefore lacked the structure of an official party and Meighen hoped to change this.

-In the 1921 general election, most of the Liberal-Unionist MPs did not join this party, and ran as Liberals under the leadership of its new leader, William Lyon Mackenzie King.
+In the 1921 general election, most of the Liberal-Unionist MPs did not join this party and ran as Liberals under the leadership of its new leader, William Lyon Mackenzie King.
 Only a handful ran again as Liberal-Unionists or joined Meighen's renamed party.
 Prominent Liberal-Unionists who stayed with the Conservatives include Hugh Guthrie and Robert Manion.

 Following the defeat of Meighen's government, the "National Liberal and Conservative Party" changed its name to the "Liberal-Conservative Party of Canada", although it was commonly known as the "Conservative Party".

-During World War II, the Conservatives attempted to oppose the Liberal government of William Lyon Mackenzie King in the 1940 election by proposing a "national government" along the lines of the previous war's Unionist government.
-Accordingly, they ran in the election under the name National Government party, but did not repeat the success of the Unionist party and failed to form government.
+During World War II, the Conservatives opposed the Liberal government of William Lyon Mackenzie King in the 1940 election by campaigning for a "national government" along the lines of the previous war's Unionist government.
+Accordingly, Conservatives ran as National Government candidates.
+However, King's Liberals won a landslide victory and continued to rule as an ordinary majority government throughout the war.